rpeyron/plugin-gimp-fourier/README.md

 msys2 -c "pacman -S --noconfirm mingw-w64-i686-fftw"
 msys2 -mingw32 -c 'echo $(gimptool-2.0 -n --build fourier.c) -lfftw3 -O3 | sh'
 ```
-This is for 32bits version ; replace i686 by x84_64 and -mingw32 byt -mingw64 if you want 64bits.
+This is for 32bits version ; replace i686 by x84_64 and -mingw32 by -mingw64 if you want 64bits.
 Replace also 2.10.24 by your GIMP version (or leave empty for latest version)

 Also, the windows binaries are build through GitHub Actions.
 So you may also fork this repository and build the plugin on your own.